e271828e/Flight.jl/docs/notes/design/framework_design.md

 against the now-consistent signal table.
 Note the systemic consequence: *evaluating the RHS means running the sweep* — there is no incremental `f`-only re-evaluation.
-Implicit solvers, linearization and trim already work this way (seed `x`, run the composite), so nothing is lost; axis 5 should restate it as a property of the execution model.
+Implicit solvers, linearization and trim already work this way (seed `x`, run the composite), so nothing is lost; §11.3/§11.4 restate it as a property of the execution model (RHS evaluations and guard probes alike run the sweep).

 **Step-boundary semantics.** At each boundary: integrate → project → boundary sweep → evaluate **all guards once** against that sweep → for each fired event, in declaration